Following a wine trail

-Heart of Iowa Wine Trail: These 15 wineries are in central Iowa, mostly around Des Moines but as far north as Ames and as far east as Tama.
+Heart of Iowa Wine Trail: Eight wineries and 1 meadery are in central Iowa, mostly around Des Moines.

-Scenic Rivers Wine Trail: Seven year-round wineries are in the corner of southeast Iowa, around Fort Madison.
+Scenic Rivers Wine Trail: Nine wineries are in the corner of southeast Iowa, around Fort Madison.

 Fox River Valley Wine Trail: These five wineries are in and around Green Bay in eastern Wisconsin.

-Door County Wine Trail: There are seven wineries on Wisconsin's popular peninsula on Lake Michigan, from Algoma to Fish Creek.
+Door County Wine Trail: There are eight wineries on Wisconsin's popular peninsula on Lake Michigan, from Algoma to Fish Creek.

 Wisconsin River Valley: This isn't an official trail, but it's fun to visit the vineyards along the Wisconsin River Valley, from Spurgeon and Weggy near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.

-Shawnee Hills Wine Trail: Thirteen wineries are part of this group in southern Illinois.
+Shawnee Hills Wine Trail: Eleven wineries are part of this group in southern Illinois.

 Heartland Rivers Wine Trail: Twelve wineries are sprinkled through southwest Illinois, many not far from St. Louis.